 Are you planning on serving Happy Hour drinks for the after-work crowd?
 You will need to be within walking distance of some office buildings.
 If it’s the student crowd you’re targeting, you’ll want to have at least one university nearby.

-Good staff are essential to keeping a bar or nightclub running smoothly.
-Running a bar or nightclub can be a lot of work, so your staff should make it easier, not harder.
+Good staff are essential to keeping a bar running smoothly.
+Running a bar can be a lot of work, so your staff should make it easier, not harder.

-Staff who are easily overwhelmed need not apply for a job in a club or bar.
-Bars and nightclubs get busy quickly and the peak hour can last all night.
+Staff who are easily overwhelmed need not apply for a job in a bar.
+Bars get busy quickly and the peak hour can last all night.
 Many people struggle to begin with, but if they don’t find their footing after a couple of weeks you may have to make a tough decision.

 Good bar staff can be hard to find, so advertising online will give you a large pool to draw from.
 Whether they need to know how to expertly pour a beer, or need to be able to list a dozen cocktail recipes, sifting through job applications to find the star hospitality staff is a worthwhile pursuit.